Attestation unnecessary for many Instruments

 A co-owner in a joint property can sell his undivided share of property to anyone.
 But he cannot sell the specific piece of land with marked boundaries from the joint property.
 A selling of a share of property by co-owner in essence means the buyer steps into the shoes of his seller.
 The buyer is clothed with all the rights and liabilities of his transferor.
 So, the buyer becomes as much a co-owner as his transferor was before the property transfer.

-Accused can get the Documents that are not part of the Charge Sheet
+Accused can get the Documents not part of the Charge Sheet

 The documents which are not part of the charge sheet, but seized by the investigating agency during the investigation of the offence, cannot be withheld by the prosecution merely on the ground that the documents sought to be summoned are not part of the charge sheet, the Gujarat High Court held in a revision application in Sanjiv Rajendra Bhat v State of Gujarat.